-where the control qubit is in the ground state and the two NVES are in the three-dimensional entangled states.
+where the control qubit is in the ground state and the two NVEs are in the three-dimensional entangled states.
 Repeating the process $N$ times, discarding the phase factor and choosing a suitable interaction time each time, the NVEs states will collapse onto the N-dimensional entangled states.
-The corresponding interaction time is given by

-\subsection{entangled coherent states of NVEs}
+\subsection{Entangled Coherent States of NVEs}

+Entangled coherent state was introduced by Sanders \cite{Barry92}.
+He proposed a scheme of using a nonlinear M-Z interferometer to realize the superpositions of a coherent state and a vacuum state \cite{Barry92A}.
+Soon the production of entangled coherent state were experimentally realized based on cavity QED system \cite{Davidovich93}.
+They used one atom traversing two cavities and post-selecting on atomic measurement.
+Entangled coherent states have been employed in quantum teleportation tasks \cite{Bennett93,Wang01,Johnson02}, which has been used as the entangled resource state employed to affect the teleportation or as the state being teleported.

-We consider a transmon qubit coupled to the collective excition modes of two NVEs with different frequencies.
-In the strong coupling regime, $g\gg \kappa$, where dissipation can be neglected.
-We can define the Hamiltonian for the system
+We consider a transmon qubit coupled to the collective exciton modes of two NVEs with different frequencies.
+In the strong coupling regime $G\gg \kappa$, where dissipation can be neglected, we can define the Hamiltonian for the system

 In the interaction picture, the Hamiltonian changes to